Hans-Joachim Riecke: Nazi Party career

+Wartime involvement with the Hunger Plan

 During World War II he was the most important accomplice of Herbert Backe in developing and administering the Hunger Plan.
 Riecke headed the agricultural section of the Economic Staff East of the Four Year Plan, whose guidelines appeared on 23 May 1941 and acknowledged that mass starvation would occur among the Slavic civilian populations under German occupation by directing all food supplies to the German home front and the Wehrmacht deployed on the Eastern Front.
 Riecke simultaneously served as head of the "Chief Group for Agriculture" in the Reich Ministry for the Occupied Eastern Territories to better coordinate agricultural policies in the East.
 On 1 June 1942, Riecke was named acting State Secretary (Staatssekretär) in the Agriculture Ministry; on 17 July 1944 he became permanent State Secretary.
-In the same year he switched from the SA to the SS, receiving the rank of SS-Gruppenführer, effective 10 October.
+Riecke held the rank of SA-Gruppenführer from 1942.
+In 1944, he switched from the SA to the SS (SS number 499,307), entering with the rank of SS-Gruppenführer effective 10 October.
 After Hitler's suicide, Riecke continued in his position in the Flensburg government under Karl Dönitz.

+Postwar life

-Riecke was arrested on 23 May 1945 and interned until March 1949.
+Riecke was arrested on 23 May 1945 and interned at Camp Ashcan in Luxembourg until August 1945.
 At the Nuremberg trials he testified in April 1946 at the trial of Alfred Rosenberg as a defence witness in favour of the accused.
 During the Ministries Trial, one of the subsequent Nuremberg Trials, he appeared in February 1948 as a witness for the prosecution against Richard Walther Darré, Backe's predecessor as Reichsminister for Agriculture.
-In denazification proceedings, Riecke was classified as "Group II" (Offenders) and on 30 October 1950 was sentenced to 2 years imprisonment but was released on the basis of time served.
-An appeal was denied on 16 November 1952, but a request for clemency to the state of Hesse resulted in his reclassification as "Group IV" (Followers) after payment of a 500 Reichsmark fine, effective 1 July 1954.
+He remained interned until March 1949.
+In denazification proceedings, Riecke was classified as "Group II" (offenders) and on 30 October 1950 was sentenced to 2 years imprisonment but was released on the basis of time served.
+An appeal was denied on 16 November 1952, but a request for clemency to the state of Hesse resulted in his reclassification as "Group IV" (followers) after payment of a 500 Reichsmark fine, effective 1 July 1954.

 From 1952 to 1970 Riecke was an official and head of the Economics Department of the Alfred C. Toepfer Company, which operated, among other areas, in global trade in agricultural products, particularly grain.
 After that, Riecke was vice executive until 1976 of the Alfred Toepfer Stiftung F.V.S., which also provided substantial financial support to the Toepfer company, and from 1976 to his death in 1986 an honorary member of this Foundation.